 This app is ideal for the classic situation where you're slacking off at work and your boss happens to walk by.
 Before you have a chance to yell "Lunch break," he or she sees Facebook, Reddit, and whatever else you have open in Chrome.
 PanicButton provides you with a single button or single keyboard key (default F4) that scoops all open tabs into a hidden bookmarks folder that can be restored at a later time.
 You won't always need PanicButton, but when you do need it you'll be glad it's installed.

 Want to block advertising companies from creating a profile around your browsing tendencies?
-Want to load webpages faster than ever before?
+Want to load web pages faster than ever before?
 Want to have more overall privacy on the internet?
 Ghostery lets you choose what trackers to block on a website-to-website basis.
 The first time you turn Ghostery on in Chrome, you'll be amazed at how many trackers are watching your moves.
-Trackers stay blocked across webpages, so you'll deal with increasingly less trackers the more you browse.
+Trackers stay blocked across web pages, so you'll deal with increasingly fewer trackers the more you browse.

 This extension provides you with an easy way to see your RSS feeds now that Google got rid of Google Reader.
 If you have the Feedly app on your Android phone, you can add websites from your computer while you're navigating the web.
 A small button sits at the bottom right side of your browser — click it and choose from several options including Facebook sharing and page tagging.

 HTTPS essentially creates authentication between you and the web server hosting the specific webpage.
 This helps reduce the chance of someone hijacking the information sent between you and the web server.
-This extension creates HTTPS authentication wherever you go, and it is a must have if you're worried about surveillance, censorship, or identification theft.
+This extension creates HTTPS authentication wherever you go, and it is a must-have if you're worried about surveillance, censorship, or identity theft.

 The Great Suspender